zhulmin/go-libp2p/p2p/host/resource-manager/README.md

 // Add limits around included libp2p protocols libp2p.SetDefaultServiceLimits(&scalingLimits)

-// Turn the scaling limits into a static set of limits using `.AutoScale`.
+// Turn the scaling limits into a reified set of limits using `.AutoScale`.
 This
-// scales the limits proportional to your system memory. limits := scalingLimits.AutoScale()
+// scales the limits proportional to your system memory. scaledDefaultLimits := scalingLimits.AutoScale()

+// Tweak certain settings
+cfg := rcmgr.LimitConfig{
+  System: &rcmgr.ResourceLimits{
+    // Allow unlimited outbound streams
+    StreamsOutbound: rcmgr.Unlimited,
+  },
+  // Everything else is default.
+The exact values will come from `scaledDefaultLimits` above.
+}

+// Create our limits by using our cfg and replacing the default values with values from `scaledDefaultLimits` limits := cfg.Reify(scaledDefaultLimits)

 // The resource manager expects a limiter, se we create one from our limits. limiter := rcmgr.NewFixedLimiter(limits)